 - Add the fangs.
 Cut a Milkybar button in half to create two fangs.
 Push them into the icing, leaving roughly 4 marshmallows between each fang.

-Here are step-by-step photos to help.
+Here are step-by-step photos to help:

-For the decoration:
+For the decoration

-250-350g icing sugar
+- 250-350g Icing sugar

-Red food colouring
+- Red food colouring

 Start by making the cookie dough

-- Add the flour and chocolate chip and fold together until the mixture comes together to form a dough.
+- Add the chocolate chips and fold into the dough.

 Bake the cookies